nzdavidv/pages/pages/GNS3.md

 - Cisco switch fully configured for the lab. management IP 192.168.30.188
 - ESXi laptop is plugged into the trunk port 0/18 and admin network configured to VLAN 99.
 Management IP 192.168.30.176
 - Test VM ACCT-VM1 is on ACCT VLAN 10 with a fixed IP 10.1.10.101, running a DHCP server.
 It has default route 10.1.10.1.
 - Raspberry pi is on the VLAN 10 plugged into switchport 0/17 VLAN 10.
-It has IP 10.1.10.10 and default route 10.1.10.1.
+It has IP 10.1.10.10 (issued by ACCT-VM1 DHCP server) and default route 10.1.10.1.
 - GNS3 VM deployed with 2 interfaces of type E1000.
 The first is the management network (MGMT-VLAN99) and the second the trunk network (TRUNK).
+The GNS3 management IP is 192.168.30.139
 - A GNS config deployed with virtual router, the router has 2 dot1Q interfaces.
 One on VLAN 10 with IP 10.1.10.1 and one on VLAN99 with IP 192.168.30.5.
 - Debian stora is plugged into port 0/2 on VLAN 99 IP 192.168.30.117.
 It has a static route to get to 10.1.10.0/24 via 192.168.30.5